kubernetes/community/sig-architecture/annual-report-2021.md

 - PRR assigns specific approvers to each KEP that is targeting a release.
 Therefore, we have a clear picture of how much each approver must do each cycle.
 In 1.21, each approver reviewed 22 KEPs. for the 1.22 cycle, we have a new approver (@ehashman) to help reduce the load on each approver.
 Go Elana!
 - Code Organization is coming along.
 Though we haven't updated dep-approvers in a while.
 Currently the root OWNERS are a bottleneck as their time is limited for dependency updates.
-We have a new approval plugin that wiiiii
+We have a new approval plugin that will help.

+    - [kubernetes/test-infra#7690](https://github.com/kubernetes/test-infra/issues/7690) would allow routing dep approval to a distinct group
+    - Started dep-reviewers alias in [kubernetes/kubernetes#101670](https://github.com/kubernetes/kubernetes/pull/101670), can use to get additional help on reviews

 **Is there a healthy onboarding and growth path for contributors in your SIG?
 What are some activities that the group does to encourage this?
 What programs are you participating in to grow contributors throughout the contributor ladder?**